 Medicaid applicants with discrepancies other than citizenship or immigration status have 30 days provide satisfactory verification in order to proceed with the eligibility determination.
-An individual or dependent appearing to be Medicaid or CHIP eligible will not have temporary coverage during this 90-day reconciliation period.
-The only exception to this rule is where the individual or dependent is required to verify eligibility for citizenship or immigration status.
-Please refer to the most recent Medicaid Rules & Regulations with questions on temporary eligibility for Medicaid/CHIP.
+Please refer to the most recent Medicaid Rules & Regulations for questions on temporary eligibility for Medicaid/CHIP.